Speedbyrd/MDP-Dynamic-Decision-Support/README.md

 ```
 where prob is the probability of transitioning to NEXT_CLUSTER when taking action ACTION in CLUSTER.

-# solveMDP.py
+# SOLVING the MDP

-solveMDP.py takes in the outputs from train.py and solves for the optimal policy.
+Takes in the outputs from clustering and solves for the optimal policy.

 INPUTS